 The UCLA Anderson School of Management Interview Guide

 UCLA Anderson MBA admissions interviews—most often conducted by Anderson second-year students—are “blind,” meaning the interviewer will have reviewed only your resume, not your entire application.
 In preparation for the invitation-only interview, candidates should think about their reasons for pursuing an MBA, why they are a good fit for Anderson, their career goals, and their interests.
 Interviews might include behavioral questions, in which candidates are asked about specific projects or experiences and must detail what they accomplished or learned from them.
 This interview is not one-sided.
 Be prepared to talk about yourself, engage in the conversation, and ask thoughtful questions.
 The interview is also an opportunity to learn more about UCLA Anderson from your interviewer.
 For sample interview questions and commentary from past students, check out our UCLA Anderson School of Management Interview Guide.

-We are living in complex, interesting times, and the UCLA Anderson School of Management’s MBA application essay questions reflect that.
-Anderson requires candidates to provide just one essay, asking them to discuss how the events of the past year or so have affected them and their plans for the future.
-Given the 250-word limit, applicants need to be concise and direct in their responses; such a short essay does not allow for extended philosophical expositions or analysis.
-Some candidates might be tempted to use the optional essay to squeeze in more information about themselves, but anyone considering doing so must be prudent, because Anderson very clearly states that the optional essay is for “extenuating circumstances” only.
+The UCLA Anderson School of Management requires candidates to provide just one essay, asking them to discuss a time when they refused to give up on a goal and persisted in pursuing it.
+For this sole essay, the admissions committee has set a maximum length of just 250 words, meaning that applicants must be concise and direct in their response.
+Some candidates might be tempted to use the optional essay to squeeze in more information about themselves, but anyone considering this option must be prudent about doing so because Anderson very clearly states that the essay is specifically for “extenuating circumstances.”